-The Office of Military Commissions (OMC) and Office of the Chief Prosecutor (OCP) require analytical assistance to support prosecution counsel in all aspects of pre-trial investigation and trial preparation for the Military Commissions convened under the Military Commissions Act of 2009 (including United States v.
-Al Nashiri and United States v.
+The Office of Military Commissions (OMC) and Office of the Chief Prosecutor (OCP) require litigation support to prosecution counsel in all aspects of pre-trial investigation and trial preparation for the Military Commissions convened under the Military Commissions Act of 2009 (including United States v.
+Al Nashiri, United States v.
 Khalid Shaikh Mohammad et al., and United States v.
 Abd al Hadi al-Iraqi).

-(3) Travel Required: 0-10% international travel or as determined by team counsel.
+Travel Requirements: 0-25% international travel, or as determined by OCP.

 We are GDIT.
 The people supporting some of the most complex government, defense, and intelligence projects across the country.
 We deliver.
 Bringing the expertise needed to understand and advance critical missions.
 We transform.
 Shifting the ways clients invest in, integrate, and innovate technology solutions.
 We ensure today is safe and tomorrow is smarter.
 We are there.
 On the ground, beside our clients, in the lab, and everywhere in between.
 Offering the technology transformations, strategy, and mission services needed to get the job done.

 GDIT is an Equal Opportunity/Affirmative Action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or veteran status, or any other protected class.